amnesiackid/faust-digital-literary-analysis/README.md

 This is a collabrated student project for Text Technology.

-This project explores structural encoding, transformation, and interactive visualization of literary drama using XML technologies.
+This project explores structural encoding, transformation, character network analysis and interactive visualization of literary drama using XML technologies and Python-based tools.

 The analyzed text are retrieved from [Textgrid Repository](https://textgridrep.org/).